Skip to Main Content

 SCU authors can access the shared allowance with availability based on the order of article acceptance across all universities.

-If an article is accepted for publication and the publisher’s cap has been reached, the journal will ask the author to select:
+If an article is accepted for publication (to a hybrid journal) and the publisher’s cap has been reached, the author will be asked:

 • to publish the article open access and therefore incur an article processing charge (APC), or